Mukasura: Literature

 The legend of Mukasura and the confrontation between Shiva and Arjuna forms the basis of the classical Sanskrit epic poem Kiratarjuniya, composed by the poet Bharavi between the 5th and 6th centuries CE.
 The work elaborates upon the Mahabharata's narrative, in which Mukasura attacks Arjuna during his penance on Mount Indrakila.

+Architecture

+A Khmer sculpture, now partially damaged, from Prasat Thom Gopura II (West) in Koh Ker, Cambodia, depicts two grappling figures and has been tentatively identified as a representation of Shiva and Arjuna wrestling over the boar Muka, the same Mukasura from the Kiratarjuniya episode of the Mahabharata.